Im-0xea/ibranching/README.md

 I used to have a very old german mechanical keyboard, which was missing 'alt-gr', making it unable to type '{}' on the iso layout.

-While mapping keys was possible in some cases, I wanted to be able to write C on any machine, so I decided I would try to make a program which would generate the braces for me, the indentation implied where I wanted them anyhow, so on a lazy afternoon I wrote IB for C, and have since been expending it onto other syntactics.
+While mapping keys was possible in some cases, I wanted to be able to write C on any machine, so I decided I would try to make a program which would generate the braces for me, the indentation implied where I wanted them anyhow, so on a lazy afternoon I wrote IB for C, and have since been expanding it onto other syntactics.

 ## Base Concepts